tintinrevient/PostgreSQL/README.md

 SELECT * FROM test t
 WHERE DATE_PART('day', now()::timestamp - t.created::timestamp) > 3
 ```

+#### Unlogged

+The `unlogged tables` are for you if:
+* `data consistency` after a server crash is not an issue;
+* `disposable table` is used that can get extra boost for `writing`.

+The `Write-Ahead Logging` (WAL) system is a key component of what makes Postgres reliable.
+What makes writing a lot faster is that the `logging daemon` is disabled entirely for the table that is flagged as `UNLOGGED`.
+It is also used for `replication` by Compose for a failover.
+For a `UNLOGGED` table, when you write to it, it will never be copied to the secondary server, so if a failover happens, the secondary server will always come up with completely empty tables.

 With the table altered as `unlogged`, to insert a million rows of data, the insertion time is `320 seconds`.
 ```sql